isomerpages/moe-gongshangpri/_parents-and-partners/Homework Policy.md

 your child;</p>
 </li>
 <li>
-<p>practise mindfulness in coping with potential stresses arising from school
+<p>be mindful in helping your child cope with potential stresses arising
-homework and out-of-school activities,</p>
+from school homework and out-of-school activities,</p>
 </li>
 <li>
 <p>assist child in prioritising his/her time among different activities;